 How To Prevent Furnace Blowing Cold Air

 Nobody likes to be stuck in the cold.
 But with this secret weapon against winter, you’ll never have to worry about a sudden cold streak again!
 A little TLC on your HVAC system can help you avoid the small and the large hiccups that all furnaces can suffer.
-But with regular furnace maintenance, the issues that lead to your heater blowing cold air can be avoided or fixed before you have no heat.
+With regular furnace maintenance, the issues that lead to your heater blowing cold air can be avoided or fixed before you have no heat.

 Peace & Warmth This Winter